 “There are few places left on earth like the District of Guysborough.
 Better come now.” – that’s the motto of the area – and it’s true – there aren’t many places left like Guysborough.
 The District covers more than 2,100 square kilometres, with a healthy dose of coastline and forest – and approximately 5,400 permanent […]

 Dip anything in butter and I will like it.
 So the Lobster in Nova Scotia was a guaranteed delicious experience for me.
 And better yet – we were there in lobster season.
-I still remember my first ever lobster experience – at the Drake Hotel in Chicago.
-I was 17 years old and thought it […]
+Okay okay, truth be told – every month is lobster season in Nova Scotia.
+To prevent over-fishing, different districts within Atlantic Canada are […]

 Where Have All the Pencils Gone?

 I sat on the train and watched my mom complete her crossword puzzle with her No. 2 pencil.
 I was thinking about how I hadn’t even seen anyone use an actual pencil for a long time.
 I remember it used to be a staple of my school supply purchases every August – but that was […]

 Walking on the Ocean in the Bay of Fundy

 My mom is not a leader.
 She doesn’t blaze a trail.
 She doesn’t really necessarily want to stick out and be different like my father and me.
 But this trip reminded me of what my mom is…she’s a willing follower.
 She is willing to be influenced and convinced of things.
 She will probably complain the […]